-When there are transactions waiting to commit, the alter tablespace…read only statement does not return immediately.
-It waits for all transactions started, before you issued the alter tablespace statement to either commit or rollback.
+When there are transactions waiting to commit, the alter tablespace…read-only statement does not return immediately.
+It waits for all transactions to start before you issued the alter tablespace statement to either commit or rollback.

 If you find it is taking a long time for the alter tablespace statement to complete, you can identify the transactions that are preventing the read-only state from taking effect.
 You can then notify the owners of those transactions and decide whether to terminate the transactions, if necessary.